(This page has been updated as of December 21, 2022)

 Registration policies

-- The reason for these policies and deadlines is that we must adhere to deadlines related to housing, meals, and staff/faculty hiring, which is determined by the number of participants who commit to the registration process.
+• The reason for these policies and deadlines is that the number of staff who must be hired and trained varies according to the expected enrollment, which is determined by the number of participants who commit to the registration process.

 FAQ (Frequently Asked Questions):